-This project is a recurring evaluation performed once every 4 years, with the most recent evaluation performed in 2019.
+This project is a recurring evaluation performed once every four years, with the most recent evaluation performed in 2019.
 This project has high benefits as the NYISO is expecting a large number of short duration resources to enter the market in coming years.
 This project seeks to improve the efficient operation of the grid with respect to these new resources as well as to align the value of these resources with the reliability benefit that they provide to the system.

 The NYISO anticipates that the periodic review process will take one to two years from hiring the consultant to completing the stakeholder review process.
 The results associated with the current market changes will be implemented in the 2021-2022 Capability Year, and the results of future periodic reviews will be implemented three Capability Years after the review process begins.
-Implementing this software change, along with revisiting capacity values on a recurring basis, represents a high effort.
+The first Capacity Value Study was a high effort endeavor performed in 2019.
+Each subsequent study will similarly require high effort, with multiple years required to prepare for and complete each study.

 The implementation of the DER Participation Model is dependent on this project.
 Subsequent capacity value reviews can be performed with no dependencies and the dates are defined by the tariff.
+The Expanding Capacity Eligibility/ Capacity Value Study project established a recurring study every four years to review the Peak Load Window used to evaluate resource derating factors for the calculation of UCAP.
+This study is combined with the Tailored Availability Metric study.